-American Ceramic Tile and Pottery
+American Ceramic Tile Art and American Pottery

 From Resource Library in chronological order:

 From other websites:

 "The International Tile Company " by Susan Ingham Padwee.
 Glazed Expressions, Number 38, Spring 1999.
 The Tiles and Architectural Ceramics Society.
 Description: A brief history of the International Tile Company of Brooklyn, NY (1883-c.1891) with illustrations.
 The ITC was the only U.S. tile company organized and financed in Britain.
 Accessed August, 2015.

 "The Muskingum County Courthouse Floors: A Case Study of England's Role in the Genesis of America's Tile Industry" by Michael Sims.
 Journal of the Tiles and Architectural Ceramics Society (of Great Britain), Volume 9, 2003.
 Description: An analysis of English workers' roles in the establishment of a successful U.S. tile company--especially the role of Gilbert Elliott of the American Encaustic Tiling Company in its first years when AET Co. was contracted to manufacture and install the encaustic floor tiles for the Muskingum County Courthouse in Zanesville, Ohio.
 Accessed August, 2015.

 DVD or VHS videos